-In early November 2018, Welsh Government notified the Health Board that it has allocated £2.8 million additional winter delivery funding to assist with the management of winter pressures.
-The original winter pressures proposals received from service delivery units and local authorities significantly exceeded the Health board reserve, and as such, a reserve list of proposals has been developed.
-The remaining proposals, whilst largely focussed on providing additional inpatient surge capacity, also identified further opportunities to reduce demand, and to improve patient flow and discharge.
+At the present time, the Health Board has not received confirmation of winter pressures funding from Welsh Government, although there are some indications that central support will be forthcoming.
+The original winter pressures proposals received from service delivery units and local authorities significantly exceeded the Health board reserve, and as such, a reserve list of proposals is available for implementation should this additional central funding support become available.
+The remaining proposals are largely focussed on providing additional inpatient surge capacity, but also identify further opportunities to reduce demand, and to improve patient flow and discharge.